farazahmad759/dricup-cli/README.md

   - deleteOne
   - getAll

 Feel free to modify any of the above methods according to your needs.
-You can even add more methods to your controllers if you want. `dricup-crud-express` provides you the boilerplate code for writing API's and thus saves so much of your precious time.
+You can even add more methods to your controllers if you want. `dricup-cli` provides you the boilerplate code for writing API's and thus saves so much of your precious time.

 - `dricup.config.json` file in the root of your project defines the paths where the files will be generated, which you can modify it as you want.